Architecture of Maharashtra: Indo-Islamic

 Some structures at the Daulatabad Fort is the earliest examples of Indo-Islamic architecture in Maharashtra.

 The medieval Ahmednagar Sultanate built the Ahmednagar Fort, Tomb of Salabat Khan II and Bagh Rauza in Ahmednagar.
 Their style is similar to that of the other Deccan Sultanates.

 The best example of Mughal architecture in Maharashtra is Bibi ka Maqbara built by Mughal Emperor Aurangzeb, which is a replica of the Taj Mahal.

 Maratha

 The Maratha Empire ruled between the 17th and 19th centuries.
 They were constantly at war against the Mughal Empire.
-Therefore, several fortifications were built throughout the area, including Shaniwar Wada, Pratapgad, Raigad and Mangad.
-Shivaji built the Lal Mahal in Pune.
-During Confederacy era, many of the popular temples were built/revived all over Maharashtra.
-They reflect a peculiar architectural style regarded as Maratha Architecture.
+Therefore, several fortifications were built throughout the area, including Shaniwar Wada, Pratapgad, Raigad and Mangad.Jijabai built the Lal Mahal in Pune.
+During the Maratha era, many of the popular temples were built/revived all over Maharashtra.
+They reflect a peculiar architectural style regarded as Maratha Architecture.Steps on river banks called Ghat built by Maratha rulers may be the greatest legacy of Maratha rule in Maharashtra, and other place around india.

 Colonial

-Portuguese

-During Portuguese rule in Mumbai, several fortifications, including the Madh Fort and Castella de Aguada were built in the city.